When will interviews take place?

 What information will be provided to me about an my candidate?

-Your unique personal interaction with a candidate will serve as a source of additional information that the Committee could not otherwise obtain through test scores.
+Candidates are instructed to send a resume in advance of the interview, and you should feel free to ask for one.
+However, your unique personal interaction with a candidate will serve as a source of additional information that the Committee could not otherwise obtain through her application.
 Therefore, in order to limit the possibility of inadvertently influencing your discussion with and evaluation of the candidate, the Admissions Committee has decided not to provide you with her LSAT scores or GPA prior to the interview.
-However, you should ask the candidate to provide you with a resume in advance of the interview.